Besides, they turned out too salty.

 It is better to have silence than to have lies.

 Lies and lesser truths.

-If I love anything it is the moments that the spirit speaks.
+If I love anything it is the moments that this soul speaks.